thesomewhatyou/openclaw/docs/platforms/oracle.md

 4. Click **Create**
 5. Note the public IP address

 **Tip:** If instance creation fails with "Out of capacity", try a different availability domain or retry later.
 Free tier capacity is limited.
 If desperate, you can move to Pay-to-Go and request an ARM instance.
-Note: upgrading to Pay-as-you-Go is irreversible (you cannot downgrade back to a free-only account), but Always Free resources remain free as long as you stay within their limits.
+Note: upgrading to Pay-to-Go is irreversible (you cannot downgrade back to a free-only account), but Always Free resources remain free as long as you stay within their limits.

 ## 2) Connect and Update